sergekatzmann/superset-oracle/README.md

-# Docker container for Caravel demo with Oracle 11.2 client.
+# Docker container for Superset demo with Oracle 11.2 client.

 Objective
 ------------
-The purpose of this project is to create a caravel container with oracle client to allow the data analyses/visualization of data stored in an oracle database.
+The purpose of this project is to create a superset container with oracle client to allow the data analyses/visualization of data stored in an oracle database.
 The oracle client used is 11.2.0.4

 Requirements
 ------------
 Docker
 Ports available:

-Caravel
+Superset
 ```
 8088
 ```